Alanaktion/blog/README.md

 # Blog

-This is my new blog, rebuilt for the 2020s on Gatsby, currently hosted on Netlify.
+This is my new blog, rebuilt yet again, this time on Astro, currently hosted on Netlify.

 ## Setting up